The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Separation Conditions and Their Relationships

 \section{Separation Conditions and Their Relationships}

 The internal stability of a closed-loop system is closely related to the nonsingularity of the form $I+AB$.
-Inspired by \cref{lem:dw-sep}, we first establish a direct characterization of the nonsingularity of $I+A\Delta_B$ with $\Delta_B$ ranging over the set of matrices unitarily similar to $B$, in terms of the DW shell separation.
+Guided by \cref{lem:dw-sep}, we first establish a direct characterization of the nonsingularity of $I+A\Delta_B$, where $\Delta_B$ ranges over the set of matrices unitarily similar to $B$, in terms of the DW shell separation.
 Subsequently, we develop a DW perspective on various graphical conditions in lower dimensions.
 Through this, we discuss the relative conservatism of these conditions.
 Moreover, we propose a $\theta$-SRG based condition that fully encompasses the DW condition.

-These conditions are represented as white boxes in \cref{fig:all-in-one-diagram} and labelled locally therein for easy reference.
+These conditions are represented as white boxes in \cref{fig:all-in-one-diagram} and labelled locally therein.
 Conditions labelled in green are not explicitly spelled out in the literature; notably, conditions in \cref{lem:dw-sep-ext} (0 in \cref{fig:all-in-one-diagram}) and \cref{thm:dw-sep-vnumran} (3.1 in \cref{fig:all-in-one-diagram}) are main contributions of this section.
 The relative conservatism of these conditions is illustrated by a graph of implications in \cref{fig:all-in-one-diagram}, where each node represents a condition and each directed edge indicates that the head condition implies the tail one (given any assumptions imposed by the head condition).
 Conditions enclosed in red frames are identified as the least restrictive.
-Note that the implications along the inverse direction of the derivational tree is natural, as will soon be explained in \cref{subsec:sep-thms}; the implications $0\Rightarrow3.1$, $3.2\Leftrightarrow 4.2$, and $2.2\Rightarrow 3.2$ will be shown in \cref{thm:dw-sep-vnumran}, \cref{corol:srg-phase}, and the end of this section, respectively;
+Note that the implications from lower-dimensional conditions to higher-dimensional ones are natural, as will be explained in \cref{subsec:sep-thms}; the implications $0\Rightarrow3.1$, $3.2\Leftrightarrow 4.2$, and $2.2\Rightarrow 3.2$ will be shown in \cref{thm:dw-sep-vnumran}, \cref{corol:srg-phase}, and the end of this section, respectively.